gyulanemeth/bluefox.email/docs/api/index.md

 description: Explore the BlueFox Email API - authentication, the standard response format, pagination, and every project resource for managing subscriber lists, sending transactional and triggered emails, and more.
 faqs:
   - question: "How do I authenticate with the BlueFox Email API?"
     answer: "Include your project's API key as a Bearer token in the Authorization header of every request: Authorization: Bearer YOUR_API_KEY.
-Manage keys under Project Settings > API Keys in the app, or via the /v1/projectId/{projectId}/api-keys endpoints.
+Manage keys under Project Settings > API Keys in the app; keys are not exposed through the API itself.
 Never use your API key in frontend code; always call the API from your backend."
   - question: "What can I do with the BlueFox Email API?"
-    answer: "The API lets you manage every resource in your project - campaigns, templates, segments, domains, sender identities, contacts, subscriber lists, and more - and send transactional and triggered emails to any email address, with file attachments."
+    answer: "The API lets you manage every resource in your project - campaigns, templates, segments, domains, sender identities, contacts, subscriber lists, and more - and send transactional and triggered emails, with file attachments."
   - question: "What is the base URL for the BlueFox Email API?"
     answer: "The base URL for all BlueFox Email API endpoints is https://api.bluefox.email.
 Most resources are shaped as /v1/projectId/{projectId}/{resource}; a handful of older endpoints predate that shape and use a flat URL instead - see the legacy endpoints below."
   - question: "Can I use the API to manage subscriber lists without sending emails?"